leonnoel/alumni-bootcamp/README.md

 - 📼 Supplemental Videos To Watch
 - 💻 Practice Problems
 - 👩🏽‍💻 A project that you will submit via Github to receive feedback
-- 🚌 Lecture on most Wednesdays @ 6:30pm ET
+- 🚌 Lecture on Wednesdays @ 6:30pm ET
-- ⚡️ Five networked connections and two coffee chats
+- ⚡️ Five networked connections and two coffee chats a week due
-- 🧙 Technical Interview Prep - #pushEveryDay codewars / leetcode
+- 🧙 Technical Interview Prep - #pushEveryDay codewars / leetcode (7 code challenges due a week)

 ## Weekly Plans